About Our Program

 Residencies in emergency medicine are designed to prepare physicians for the practice of emergency medicine.
 These programs must teach the fundamental skills, knowledge, and humanistic qualities that constitute the foundations of emergency medicine practice and provide progressive responsibility for and experience in the application of these principles to enable effective management of clinical problems.
 Equal opportunity must be provided for the residents, under the guidance and supervision of a qualified faculty, to develop a satisfactory level of clinical maturity, judgment, and technical skill.
 On completion of the program, residents will be capable of practicing emergency medicine, able to incorporate new skills and knowledge during their careers, and able to monitor their own physical and mental well-being and that of others.

-We look forward to welcoming you to Southside Hospital!
+We look forward to welcoming you to South Shore University Hospital!